 The United States Agency for International Development (USAID) directs international development and humanitarian efforts to save lives, alleviate poverty, strengthen democratic governance, and assist people in moving beyond assistance.

-Foreign aid from the United States has always served the dual purpose of furthering American interests while improving the lives of people in developing countries.
-USAID implements US foreign policy by promoting broad-scale human progress while also expanding stable, free societies, creating markets and trade partners for the US, and fostering goodwill abroad.
+Foreign aid from the United States has always served the dual purpose of furthering American interests while improving people’s lives in developing countries.
+USAID implements US foreign policy by promoting broad-scale human progress while expanding stable, free societies, creating markets and trade partners for the US, and fostering goodwill abroad.

 It is the world’s leading international development agency and a catalyst for development outcomes.
 The work of USAID advances US national security and economic prosperity, demonstrates American generosity, and promotes recipient self-sufficiency and resilience.

-For more information, visit U.S. Agency for International Development (USAID)
+For more information, visit the U.S. Agency for International Development (USAID)